Convergence of Diffusion Models Under the Manifold Hypothesis in High-Dimensions: Manifold Approximation

 \subsection{Support Estimation}

 We start the discussion by answering the first question.
-The approach described above has a major flaw, the dimension of the search space consisting of unknown polynomial $\Phi^*_{G_i}:\R^d\rightarrow \R^D$ scales with $D$, blowing up the variance of such estimator.
+The approach described in~Example~\ref{example:taylor_support_estimation} has a major flaw: when $M$ is unknown the dimension of the search space consisting of unknown polynomials $\Phi^*_{G_i}:\R^d\rightarrow \R^D$ scales with $D$ and the number of parameters of the resulting estimator blows up.

 However, we have access to samples $\cY= \curly{y_1,\ldots, y_n}$ which already contain some information about $M$, and as has been shown in \cite{aamari2018} one can build an estimator of $M$ using $\cY$ with convergence rate independent of the extrinsic dimension $D$.
-We modify this argument to make the size of the search space independent of $D$ too.
-We start by recalling the aforementioned estimator.
+We modify this argument to make the size of the search space also independent of $D$.